-Another of the more common nonprofit documents, a quality handbook should clearly communicate employment policies and enforce at-will provisions to all employees.
+An employee handbook is another one of the more common nonprofit documents.
+A quality handbook should clearly communicate employment policies and enforce at-will provisions to all employees.
 Employment laws are complicated and complex.
 An employee handbook written/reviewed by a licensed attorney is a good legal step toward avoiding employment disputes.
 (Yes, just as you need a lawyer to write your estate plan, you’ll need a lawyer to craft/review your employee handbook.)
-Review your employee handbook regularly as an out-of-date or poorly written handbook can leave the organization open to employment ambiguity and conflicts.
+Review your employee handbook regularly, as an out-of-date or poorly written handbook can leave the organization open to employment ambiguity and conflicts.

 Financial Policies and Procedures